shlomimn/k8s-nodejs/README.md

 horizontalpodautoscaler.autoscaling/nodejs-deploy   Deployment/nodejs-deploy   <unknown>/80%   2         10        2          4h1m
 ```

+### Notes

+- No need to use a real repo.
+- No need to build the docker image
+  Thus, Docker image “nodejs-api” will not be pulled (ErrImagePull)

 # Requirements & Details

 1. The API should be accessible inside the cluster on port 8000.
    * deployment.yaml: .spec.template.spec.containers.ports.containerPort=8000
    * service.yaml: .spec.ports.targetPort=8000